 The Compensation Committee currently consists of Messrs.
-Alt, Brady, Brown, and Firestone, each of whom are independent under the listing standards of the NYSE.
-Mr. Firestone is the Chairman of the Committee.
-The Committee is responsible for determining the compensation of the chief executive officer (the "CEO") without management present.
-With respect to the compensation of the other executive officers, the CEO provides input and makes recommendations to the Committee, but the Committee decides the compensation to be paid to such executive officers.
-The Committee then submits a report of its determination of the compensation of the CEO and the other executive officers to the board of directors for its input.
+Brady, Firestone and Stevens, each of whom is independent under the listing standards of the NYSE.
+Mr. Firestone is the Chairman of the

+Committee.
+The Committee is responsible for determining the compensation of the CEO without management present.
+With respect to the compensation of the other executive officers, the CEO provides input and makes recommendations to the Committee, the Committee then makes a recommendation to the board and the board decides the compensation to be paid to such executive officers.

 The Compensation Committee is also responsible for administering our stock plans and our 2005 Incentive Compensation Plan (the "2005 Plan"), except to the extent that such responsibilities have been retained by the board.
 The Compensation Committee has delegated to management certain day-to-day operational activities related to the stock and incentive compensation plans.
 This Committee operates pursuant to the written charter adopted by the board of directors in February 2004.
-The Compensation Committee held five meetings in 2006.
+The Compensation Committee held eight meetings in 2007.
 See "Compensation Committee Report" below.